NCBI-Hackathons/NovoGraph/README.md

 ## NovoGraph: Genome Graph of Long-read *De Novo* Assemblies

 An algorithmically novel approach to construct a whole genome graph representation of long-read-based *de novo* sequence assemblies.
+We then provide a proof of principle by creating a genome graph of seven ethnically-diverse human genomes.

 ### Motivation